 3. That the black insulation provides additional warmth to the buds inside the insulation when the sun is present.

 4. We need more data.
-The two weather events in January were not cold enough to create the losses we would come to expect during a severe cold snap (~-15 F).
+The four weather events over the past two winters were not cold enough to create the losses we would come to expect during a severe cold snap (~-15 F).
 The bud count loss between our experiment and the control was not statistically significant as a result.

 Education & Outreach Activities and Participation Summary

 I reached to several media outlets about the technology.
-There was interest and stories from two – The Democrat & Chronicle which featured the technology and the other was from the blog of one of the leading wine industry writers on what vineyards are doing to combat the effects of extreme cold temperatures.
+There were stories from two – The Democrat & Chronicle which featured the technology and the other was from the blog of one of the leading wine industry writers on what vineyards are doing to combat the effects of extreme cold temperatures.

 The Democrat & Chronicle Article: